vmilon/LARAVEL_appointment_booking-WIP-/README.md

 Project Overview
 This Laravel project is a web application for managing appointments.
 Users can create, edit, and delete appointments.
+(STILL WORK IN PROGRESS)

 Prerequisites
 Before you begin, ensure you have installed the following: